 Kwanzaa was first celebrated in 1966.
 It was designed to give African American community the opportunity to celebrate their heritage and reinforce community values.
 It was named for the Swahili word 'kwanza' which means first fruits.
 The extra 'a' was added to signify America.
 It is based on the tradition of agricultural ancestors who got together to celebrate the harvest.
 The modern celebration is based on seven principals about dealing with others, rebuilding lives and creating a more positive image.

-There is a wonderful site about Ethnic Scrapbooking that has ideas for Kwanzaa pages and other things as well.
+There is a great site about Ethnic Scrapbooking that has ideas for Kwanzaa pages and other things as well.